iOS Message Center

 // Set a custom delegate for handling Message Center events

-MessageCenter.shared.displayDelegate = self.messageCenterDelegate
+MessageCenter.shared.displayDelegate = messageCenterDelegate

 // ...